-We recommend actively involving your employees in your office relocation from the start.
-That means including them in the process of finding new office space.
+We recommend involving your employees in the relocation process from the start, whenever possible.
+That means including them in early discussions about moving.

 The main goal of an office relocation letter is to provide reassurance and clarity for your staff.

 If your company is downsizing, be sensitive.
 Don’t pretend it isn’t happening.
-Address the change respectfully in your announcement and provide ways for employees to easily respond, ask questions or connect with each other.
+Address the change respectfully and provide ways for employees to easily respond, ask questions, or connect with each other for support.

 A basic office relocation announcement will include:

 - A target move date